Q: What the hell is wrong with you?

 Q: Can you give me an example of left field?

 A: After my first draft of The Shores of Utopia was completed, I wrote a synopsis, just for practice, and realized my story was lacking.
-I rewrote my synopsis, but added plots that weren’t in my book to make the synopsis itself interesting—something I’d want to read.
+I rewrote my synopsis, but added plots that weren’t in my book, just to make the synopsis itself interesting—something I’d want to read.
 I basically wrote a synopsis for a book that didn’t yet exist.
 Shores was originally a straight up romantic thriller, but after I added the subplot about terrorism, and especially the FBI’s involvement, the tension pushed the book to a new level.
 When I created Special Agent Vivian Wu, the story took off.
 She’s an important part of the feel of the book.
 She became my favorite character and the most fun to write.

 Q: What’s your favorite part about the writing process.